Course Descriptions, Taking and Defending Depositions - Writing for Law Practice

 LW 805; 1-2 hours.
-Open to students who have participated in an inter-law school trial competition.
-Students who participate as advocates may receive one hour credit for each competition.
-Students who only participate as witnesses may also receive credit, but may not earn more than one hour of credit throughout their law school careers.
-Participants must develop a substantial trial notebook for the competition.
+Open to students who have participated in an inter-law-school trial competition.
+Students who participate as advocates may receive one hour credit for each competition, for a total of two credits during law school.
+Students who only participate as witnesses may also receive credit, but may not earn more than one hour of credit for being a witness during law school as well as one hour of credit for participating as an advocate, if applicable.
+To receive any credit, participants must develop a substantial trial notebook for the competition.
 Credit, no-credit.

 Tribal Law and Government

 LW 941; 2-3 hours.
-Through a comparative lens, this course will introduce students to the internal law and governance systems of the many sovereign Indigenous nations located within the borders of the United States.
+U.S. lawyers increasingly find themselves representing clients in matters involving tribal courts, governments, lands, and citizens.
+This course will introduce students to the internal law and governance systems of the approximately 566 sovereign Indigenous nations located within the borders of the United States.
 Students will explore a rich variety of constitutional, executive, legislative, and judicial models.
 The class will also study various Indigenous North American approaches to substantive areas such as juvenile justice, environmental regulation, criminal sentencing, and so on.
-For their final project, students will learn how to draft proposed legislation and then defend that legislation orally.
-Internal tribal law is a fundamental topic for those planning to practice in the area.
-The course also has broad relevance in that it will develop practical skills in reading foreign law, drafting legislation, navigating foreign legal systems, understanding multi-cultural legal perspectives and examining the foundations of Anglo-American systems.
+This course will provide critical knowledge to future practitioners in many fields, such as energy law, family law, and commercial litigation and transactions.
+It will also broaden skills in reading foreign law, navigating our complex federal legal system, understanding the legal challenges faced by developing nations, and gaining literacy in multi-cultural legal perspectives.

 LW 955; 3 hours.
 This course introduces students to the law relating to veterans' benefits, with a heavy emphasis on disability benefits.
 The course provides an opportunity for students to learn the basics of a very complex body of law affecting a significant minority of Americans.
 Students will explore a complex and highly integrated area of administrative law.
 They will become acquainted with the peculiar interrelationship of fact, statute, regulation, administrative procedure and judicial oversight which is the hallmark of practice in this area.
 In the course of so doing, they will learn how a government department operates in dealing with one of its important mandates.
 Moreover, examining how veterans' disability law developed historically will teach them how the absence of independent judicial review can frustrate both Congressional good intentions and the mission of the Department of Veterans Affairs.